AnonQuebec/chaos-ransomware-builder/README.md

 If you are using this for personal use, I recommend building this with a personal decrypting tool.
 I also do not recommend using this software for general use.

-## Thank you for reading, and enjot CRB v4!
+## Thank you for reading, and enjoy CRB v4!